-I have tried the online reporting and reporting through a mobile app, both attempts are a failure.
+I have tried online reporting and reporting through a mobile app, both attempts are a failure.
 What are my other options?

 If the online and mobile app reporting does not work, you need to do the reporting by yourself or you can ask an agent or third party to do the 90-day address reporting.
-You need to provide a power of attorney and the 90-day reporting documents such as original and copy of passport.
+You need to provide a power of attorney and the 90-day reporting documents such as the original and copy of the passport.
 There is no immigration fee for address reporting.

 Is it required by law to wear a face mask?